 When you purchase through links on our site, we may earn an affiliate commission.
 Learn more...

-It can be made from all kinds of materials, including metal, wood, stone, fabric and glass.
-There are many different ways to make jewelry, and lots of different tools you need to use.
-You can use simple tools like wire cutters and pliers as well as complex tools such as a drill or lathe machine.
+Jewellery can be made from all kinds of materials, including metal, wood, stone, fabric, and glass.
+There are also lots of different tools you need to use.

 2. Nylon-tipped pliers

 They also have a soft grip, which makes them comfortable to hold, even when you are working on intricate designs.
-Nylon-tipped pliers come in a variety of shapes and sizes and are used for different purposes.
+These pliers come in a variety of shapes and sizes.

 3. Practice Material

-Using a practice material will enable you to know what materials are best suited for specific projects and which ones are not.
-It also gives you an opportunity to try out different techniques and designs during your first few attempts at making jewelry pieces before working on the final material of choice.
+Using practice materials will allow you to know what materials are best suited for specific projects and which ones are not.
+It gives you an opportunity to try out different techniques and designs during your first few attempts at making jewelry pieces before working on the final material of choice.

 4. Soldering iron kit

-The torch comes with an assortment of tips that allow you to do different types of soldering jobs like creating jump rings, burning fabric edges to prevent fraying, joining metal pieces and working with wire.
+The soldering iron comes with an assortment of tips that allow you to do different types of jobs like creating jump rings, burning fabric edges to prevent fraying, joining metal pieces as previously mentioned, and working with wire in general.

-When using a soldering iron kit, always make sure that you follow all safety precautions when using any type of flame or heat source such as wearing protective gloves and glasses when working with hot metal pieces or using goggles when working with fire.
+When using this tool, it is advised that you follow all safety precautions just like when using any type of flame or heat source such as wearing protective gloves as the tip can become really hot (to the point it melts metal if that explains it better).

 One of the most important tools that should be in every jeweler’s toolbox is a ruler.
 One of the most common uses for rulers in jewelry making is to measure the size of stones.
 This ensures that your stones will fit into any new setting you may purchase or create for them such as filigree ornaments, etc.

 6. Wire cutters

-Jewelry wire cutters are used to cut metal wire.
+Wire cutters are used to cut wire, especially of thicker sizes.
 There are many types available on the market, but they all share the same purpose.
-They are used to cut metal wires into smaller pieces so that you can use them for different jewelry-making projects.
-They come in pairs of two, with each cutter being about 6 inches long and made of stainless steel or titanium.
-The handles are made from soft-grip material, which makes it easier for you to hold them while cutting metal wires.
+They are used to cut wires into smaller segments so that you can use them for different jewelry-making projects.

 7. Chasing hammer

-Chasing hammers are used to make a metal surface smooth and even, which is sometimes called “chasing”.
+Chasing hammers are used to make a metal surface smooth and even.
 They are also used to work down dents, flatten edges and make other refinements on metal pieces before they are soldered together.

-A chasing hammer is a type of hammer with a ball or square head at one end.
-The other end may be flat, but it is also common to have a tapered end on the opposite side.
+They are a type of hammer with a ball or square head at one end and flat at the other, but it is also common to have a tapered end on the opposite side.
 Chasing hammers come in various sizes and weights so keep that in mind when purchasing one.

-There are many chasing hammers available at different price levels, so if you are just starting out in jewelry making then you should try some cheaper models until you know what type of hammer works best for your needs.
-This will help you decide which kind of materials you like best and will also mean that if something happens to your hammer then you won’t feel too bad about losing it!
+There are many of these available at different price levels, so if you are just starting out in jewelry-making, then you should try some cheaper models until you know what type of hammer works best for your needs.

 8. Round-nose pliers

 Round-nose pliers are an essential tool for any jewelry maker.
-They can be used for a wide variety of tasks, from holding metal while hammering or soldering to forming wire into loops or shaping metal for setting stones.
-They have jaws that are round at the tip, creating a rounded bend in whatever you are working on.
-They can be used to make the loops or bends in wire or fabric without leaving sharp angles.
-The soft jaws will also protect delicate materials like fine silver from being marred by hard edges.
+They can be used for a wide variety of tasks, from holding metal while hammering or soldering to forming wire into loops or shaping metal for setting gemstones.

 9. Bail-making pliers

-These pliers have flat, straight jaws that are perfect for gripping metal wire or other small objects.
+These pliers have straight jaws.
 The jaw tips are rounded instead of pointed so they won’t scratch the metal or leave marks on it as you’re working.
 Each jaw has 3 different size levels so you can adjust the size of the bail to match your project.

-Bail-making pliers come in different shapes and sizes and are made from different materials.
+The bail-making pliers come in different shapes and sizes and are made from different materials.
 They can be found at most craft stores or online stores such as Amazon.
-They are usually cheaper when bought online because you do not have to pay sales tax and shipping costs.

-The first thing you need to do when using bail-making pliers is to decide what type of metal you want to use for your bail-making project.
-There are many different types of metals that you can use including brass, copper, bronze and aluminum.
+The first thing you need to do when using this tool is to decide what type of metal you want to use for your bail.
+There are many different types of metals that you can use including brass, copper, bronze, silver, gold and aluminum.

 11. Measuring tape

-Measurement tapes are used in jewelry making to measure the length of necklaces and bracelets or fabrics, etc. It’s very similar to a ruler only is is made of fibres and it’s bendable.
+Measurement tapes are used in jewelry-making to measure the length of necklaces and bracelets or fabrics, etc. It’s very similar to a ruler only is is made of fibres and it’s bendable.
 For that very reason, they’re also used to measure the circumference of rings, or the width of earrings.
-They are pretty self-explanatory, I know.

 12. Bead reamer

-The tool can be used for many different purposes in jewelry making.
-For example, you could use it to make sure that the opening of your pendant or bracelet is large enough for all of your beads to slide through easily, or you could use it to create holes in your metal findings so that they can accept new beads more easily than with just pliers alone.
+This tool can be used for many different purposes.
+For example, you could use it to make sure that the opening of your pendant or bracelet is large enough for all of your beads to slide through easily.

-Bead reamers are typically made from metal or wood and they come in different sizes and shapes depending on what kind of work you do.
-You can also find them in different materials like plastic!
+Bead reamers are typically made from metal or wood (the grip only), and they come in different sizes and shapes depending on what kind of work you do.
+You can also find them in different materials like plastic.

 13. Flat-nose pliers

 Flat-nose pliers are a pair of small, flat-ended pliers designed to grip and hold objects.
-These pliers come in many sizes and shapes, but they all allow you to grip wires that are coiled tightly around your fingers and hold them with minimal effort so that you can continue working with your hands-free.
-They have a flat jaw at the end of their handles, instead of the round jaws found on round-nose pliers.
+These pliers come in many sizes and shapes, but they all allow you to grip wires that are coiled tightly and hold them with minimal effort so that you don’t damage your fingers.

 14. Chain-nose pliers

-There are 2 types of pliers, the chain-nose and the bent chain-nose.
-Chain-nose pliers are used to hold the wire, bend wire, and shape wire.
+There are 2 types of these pliers, the chain-nose and the bent chain-nose.
+Chain-nose pliers are used to hold, bend, and shape the wire.
 They’re also good for gripping small items and holding them steady while you work with another tool.

 The jaws on chain-nose pliers are usually smooth, but some manufacturers make them with serrated jaws instead.
-This feature is helpful if you’re working with hard materials like metal or glass because it cuts down on the friction between the material and your hands when you’re bending it into shape so that it won’t suddenly pop off the tool.
+This feature is helpful if you’re working with hard materials like metal or glass because it cuts down on the friction of the material when you’re bending it into shape so that it won’t suddenly pop off the tool.

 15. Jeweler’s Saw

-A jeweler’s saw is surely an important tool to have in your jewelry-making toolbox.
-The reason is that it can cut through different materials, from gold to silver and even platinum!
+A jeweler’s saw is surely an important tool to have in your toolbox if you create your metallic elements from scratch.
+It can cut through different materials, from gold to silver and even platinum.
 It has a fine blade that is thinner and sharper than the blades of other saws.

-Jeweler’s saws have several different teeth shapes available depending on what kind of material you need to cut through.
-A large number of teeth per inch (TPI) will provide a smoother cut in softer materials while fewer teeth per inch will provide a rougher cut in harder materials like diamonds and other gemstones.
+These saws have several different teeth shapes available depending on what kind of material you need to cut through.
+A large number of teeth per inch (TPI) will provide a smoother cut in softer materials while fewer teeth per inch will provide a rougher cut in harder materials.

 (This tool is mostly used by professionals so it’s not required for you to purchase it if you are a beginner).

-When using a bench vise clamp with spring-loaded jaws, make sure that it doesn’t have any sharp edges or points that could scratch your project.
-Make sure that all parts are clean before use and keep the handle clean of oils from your hands so that it doesn’t slip out of your grasp during use.
+When using a bench vise clamp, make sure that it doesn’t have any sharp edges or points that could scratch your project.
+And make sure that all parts are clean before use, and keep the handle clean of oils from your hands so that it doesn’t slip out of your grasp during use.

 A polishing cloth is a soft, lint-free cloth that is mainly used for polishing jewelry.
-Polishing cloths are made of cotton, silk, or microfiber and are available in different grades of fineness.
-The higher the grade of the fineness, the finer the weave and threads which is ideal for fine metals and gemstones.
+They are made of cotton, silk, or microfiber and are available in different grades of fineness.
+The higher the grade of fineness, the finer the weave and threads which is ideal for fine metals and gemstones.

 (Another optional tool that’s mainly used by professionals.
 You should get this if you want to take the next step in jewelry making.)